-- Interpretation services are available for patients who did not understand or speak any English.
+- Interpreting services were available for patients who did not understand or speak English.
 This was through both face to face and a telephone translation service.
-There were staff at the practice who could speak Guajarati and Polish. - Staff communicated with patients in a way that they could understand, for example, communication aids were available.
+There were staff at the practice who could speak Spanish, Urdu, Hindi and Punjabi.
+Staff could also understand Gujarati. - Staff communicated with patients in a way that they could understand, for example, communication aids were available.